aajanki/yle-dl/README.md

 * pip
 * pycryptodome
 * wget
-* PHP interpreter
-* PHP extensions: bcmath, curl and SimpleXML
 * ffmpeg
 * setuptools (when installing from the sources)

 Optionally for certain types of streams:

+* PHP interpreter with bcmath, curl and SimpleXML extensions: live TV and certain news broadcasts
-* rtmpdump (for downloading Areena audio streams.
-Version 2.4 or newer, preferably the latest development version from the project homepage at https://rtmpdump.mplayerhq.hu/)
+* rtmpdump: Areena audio streams.
+Version 2.4 or newer, preferably the latest development version from the [project homepage](https://rtmpdump.mplayerhq.hu/)

 Enable the PHP extensions by appending the following lines with the correct paths in the [php.ini]: